habitat-sh/habitat/www/source/blog/2018-08-18-lift-and-shift-hab.html.md

 ★ Install of  core/mysql/5.7.21/20180609181124 complete with 25 new packages installed.
 ```

-Note the package version from the installation command, we will now use this to export a Docker image locally:
+We now use the package version from the installation command to export a Docker image locally:

 ```
 [STUDIO] hab pkg export docker core/mysql/5.7.21/20180609181124
 ```

+Note, however, that you can just `hab pkg export docker core/mysql` without previously installing, and you'll get the latest stable package automatically.

 For reference, all of the plans built and maintained by the Habitat Core Team are [available here](https://github.com/habitat-sh/core-plans).

 The resulting artifacts are all we need for the deployment scenarios below.

-## Bare metal or standalone VM deployment
+## Bare Metal or Standalone VM Deployment

 Let's assume we want to deploy Table Setting to an Ubuntu machine and use a file-based SQLite database backend.
-In a real-world setup the versioned `tar` deployment file might be stored in a dedicated artifact repository but we will assume it is locally available on the target machine here.
+In a real-world setup, the versioned `tar` deployment file might be stored in a dedicated artifact repository but we will assume it is locally available on the target machine here.

 Relying on the Habitat package naming convention, we can run the package as follows: